OpenSILEX/docs-community-dev/docs/localInstallation.md

  echo -n bonjour | md5sum
 ```

-#### Initialise Users
+#### Set up the users

 To start using or try OpenSILEX, two users are created automatically:
 * admin@phis.fr/admin for administrative rights
 * guest@phis.fr/guest for restricted rights

-See OpenSILEX user documentation for more informations and to add other users.
+Check the OpenSILEX [user documentation](https://github.com/OpenSILEX/phis-docs-community) for more informations and to add other users.

 ### Web Service